HashimThePassionate/javascript-mastery/14_handling_events/05_scroll_events/readme.md

 ```

 ### **Explanation**:
-1. **#progress element**: We style a `<div>` with `position: fixed` so that it stays at the top of the page and create a horizontal progress bar.
-2. **window.addEventListener("scroll", callback)**: This listens for the scroll event on the window.
+1. **Creating Scrollable Content**:
+   - The line `document.body.appendChild(document.createTextNode("supercalifragilisticexpialidocious ".repeat(1000)))`:
+     - Creates a long string by repeating `"supercalifragilisticexpialidocious "` 1000 times.
+     - This long string is added to the body of the document, making the page scrollable.

+2. **Selecting the Progress Bar Element**:
+   - `let progressBar = document.querySelector("#progress");`:
+     - Selects the `<div>` element with the id `progress` and stores it in the variable `progressBar`.
+     - This is the element that visually represents the scroll progress bar.

+3. **Listening for Scroll Events**:
+   - `window.addEventListener("scroll", () => {...});`:
+     - Adds an event listener that listens for the **scroll** event.
+     - Whenever the user scrolls the page, the function inside the event listener is triggered.

+4. **Calculating Maximum Scrollable Height**:
+   - `let maxScroll = document.body.scrollHeight - window.innerHeight;`:
-3. **maxScroll**: The maximum scrollable height is calculated by subtracting the window’s height (`window.innerHeight`) from the total height of the document (`document.body.scrollHeight`).
+     - `document.body.scrollHeight` gets the total height of the webpage.
-4. **pageYOffset**: The current vertical scroll position is retrieved.
+     - `window.innerHeight` gets the height of the visible part of the page (the viewport).
+     - The difference between these two values (`scrollHeight - innerHeight`) gives the **total scrollable height** of the page.

+5. **Getting Current Scroll Position**:
+   - `let currentScroll = window.pageYOffset;`:
-5. **Percentage Calculation**: We calculate the scroll percentage based on how far the user has scrolled compared to the total scrollable distance.
+     - `window.pageYOffset` gets the number of pixels the user has scrolled from the top of the page.

+6. **Calculating Scroll Percentage**:
+   - `let scrollPercentage = (currentScroll / maxScroll) * 100;`:
+     - Divides the current scroll position (`currentScroll`) by the total scrollable height (`maxScroll`).
+     - Multiplies the result by 100 to get the scroll progress as a percentage.
+     - Example: If the user has scrolled halfway down the page, `scrollPercentage` will be `50%`.

+7. **Updating the Progress Bar Width**:
+   - `progressBar.style.width = `${scrollPercentage}%`;`:
-6. **Adjust Progress Bar Width**: The width of the progress bar is updated according to the calculated percentage.
+     - Dynamically updates the width of the progress bar based on the scroll percentage.
+     - The progress bar will grow in width as the user scrolls further down the page.

 ## **Real-World Scroll Event Examples** 🌍